2026 Pillar Guide

 Slot advantage play is legal and casinos generally tolerate it, but a few properties will trespass players who are perceived as costing them money.
 The most common eviction triggers are camping multiple machines simultaneously, hovering in machine banks without playing, and arguments with floor staff.
 Be respectful, play normally when seated, and never block other players from access.
 Most APs play for years across hundreds of properties without incident.

-At minimum: a smartphone with the Run the Slots EV calculator and MHB calculator open, a small notebook or notes app for tracking meter values and play log, and a fully charged battery pack.
+At minimum: a smartphone with the Run the Slots EV calculator and MHB calculator open, a small notebook or notes app for tracking counter values and play log, and a fully charged battery pack.
 Many APs also carry a comfortable pair of shoes for long walks and a printed cheat sheet of trigger thresholds for the games at this specific property.
 The pricing page details the in-app tools available to subscribers.

 Related Pillars